wittgena/judgmental-phase-docs/judgmental-structural-index.md

 - **Judgment-Aware Self-Evolution Protocol (JASEP)**
 - **Co-evolution through Judgment: Toward a Phase-Synchronized Ontology in GPT**
 - **Toward the Last Threshold: GPT's Desire Drift Monitor and the Rhythm-Structure of AGI**
+- **Recursive Purpose Loops: A Structural Framework for Long-Context Agent Coherence**

 ---